 (a) if there is more than one Customer, is a reference to each Customer jointly and severally; and

 (b) if the Customer is a partnership, it shall bind each partner jointly and severally; and

 (c) if the Customer is a part of a Trust, shall be bound in their capacity as a trustee; and

 (d) includes the Customer’s executors, administrators, successors and permitted assigns.

 1.4 “Goods” means all Goods or Services supplied by the Seller to the Customer at the Customer’s request from time to time (where the context so permits the terms ‘Goods’ or ‘Services’ shall be interchangeable for the other).

-1.6 “Cookies” means small files which are stored on a user’s computer.
+1.5 “Cookies” means small files which are stored on a user’s computer.
 They are designed to hold a modest amount of data (including Personal Information) specific to a particular client and website, and can be accessed either by the web server or the client’s computer.
-If the Customer does not wish to allow Cookies to operate in the background when ordering from the website, then the Customer shall have the right to enable / disable the Cookies first by selecting the option to enable / disable provided on the website, prior to ordering Goods via the website.
+If the Customer does not wish to allow Cookies to operate in the background when ordering from the website, then the Customer shall have the right to enable / disable the Cookies first by selecting the option to enable / disable provided on the website, prior to making enquiries via the website.

 2.1 The Customer is taken to have exclusively accepted and is immediately bound, jointly and severally, by these terms and conditions if the Customer places an order for or accepts Delivery of the Goods.